 When you send an email to your subscribers via SendGrid (Certain's 3rd Party Email Provider), only a few things can happen to that message between SendGrid and the email recipient's server.
-Those events are Delivered, Bounce, Blocked, Deferred.
+Those events are Delivered, Bounce, Blocked, and Deferred.

 Delivered